Sintexer/learning-path/01 - AWS/AWS Compute/AWS Serverless/EPAM Syndicate.md

 Syndicate loves prefixes.
 All resources are deployed with the prefix from **syndicate.yml**.
 But that brings a problem - how to get the dynamodb table name inside a lambda?
 Because the actual table name will have a prefix, you can't be sure.
 Env variables come quite handy here.

 1. Add a variable to the **syndicate_aliases.yml** and then assign it to the env variable inside lambda.
-E.g. `targetTable = Events`.
+E.g. `target_table = Events`.
-2. Add an env variable annotation `@EnvironmentVariable(key = "TABLE_NAME", value = "${targetTable}")`.
+2. Add an env variable annotation `@EnvironmentVariable(key = "TABLE_NAME", value = "${target_table}")`.
 Here you are assigning value from aliases file to an env variable, that could be used inside the lambda code.
 3. Access this env variable from a lambda code `System.getenv(TABLE_NAME_ENV)`.
 4. During the deployment, you env variable will have a value calculated by syndicate: `TABLE_NAME_ENV=cmtr_a3fec_Events`.

+## Syndicate course feedback

+Task descriptions are just walls of text.
+Just moving description through the chat gpt once improves readability by 100%.
+It is also a bad idea to host text on a gray background, use white at least.

+I get why syndicate is a such a big part of this course.
+But it is unrealistically raw.
+And for what reason you are hiding all the information necessary to use syndicate in the wiki?
+You perfectly know what parts of syndicate are required to complete each task : just give students a set of links, that are mandatory to read to complete this task.
+No one will read full syndicate docs at first.
+Your tasks require to use aliases and environment variables.
+This information is not listed anywhere in the course.
+The most we have is a small note of what are the aliases used in a task,

+I don't understand why course tasks are build in a way student must spent most of the time fighting for correct syntax and Validation implementation, instead of actual AWS related concepts.
+You should provide templates of business logic, with everything ready except things that matter for serverless development.
+Just give students a template and leave the necessary methods without the implementation, and it will be 500% more fun to develop these lambdas, and it will require 5x less time.
+It is harmful to feel how much time is spent on re-verification because of "wrong validation was written".
+Also error messagews are useless in 50% of the time.